In Brief

 The Gap This Community Fills

 12 million people.
 Fewer than 10 specialist centres.
-Most people won't access professional help.. not because they don't want to, but because it doesn't exist yet.
+Many people will struggle to access specialist help, not because they do not want support, but because clear pathways are still limited.

 That is why community matters.
 That is why peer support matters.
 That is why this space exists.